Stay In The Loop on Electric Rates

 Comparing Electricity Rates To ComEd

-Comparing rates saves you money.
+Comparing energy rates saves you money.
 So, you’d think it’d be as easy as “one number is bigger than the other” but that’s not necessarily the case.
 On one hand, yeah, shopping for the lowest rate might be an important part of your search.
 On the other, understanding what you’re comparing is equally as important.
-Illinois electricity provides offer fixed rates or variable rate plans.
+Illinois electricity providers offer fixed rates or variable rate plans.
 A fixed rate is pretty self-explanatory, the rate you agree to stays the same for the entirety of your term length.
 Variable rates, however, can change month to month.
 And because they follow the market price for electricity, they can get very expensive!

 Meanwhile, ComEd’s price to compare rate is essentially a variable rate.
 This means that it can change, adjusted for the cost of electricity in your area.
 If you’re trying to save money pay attention to this because the ComEd rate changes on average every three to five months.